redis/redis-doc/topics/modules-api-ref.md

 With the following effects:

-* `NO_FAILOVER`: prevent Redis Cluster slaves to failover a failing master.
+* `NO_FAILOVER`: prevent Redis Cluster slaves from failing over a dead master.
                Also disables the replica migration feature.

-* `NO_REDIRECTION`: Every node will accept any key, without trying to perform partitioning according to the user Redis Cluster algorithm.
+* `NO_REDIRECTION`: Every node will accept any key, without trying to perform partitioning according to the Redis Cluster algorithm.
-                  Slots informations will still be propagated across the cluster, but without effects.
+                  Slots information will still be propagated across the cluster, but without effect.

 <span id="section-modules-timers-api"></span>